Soft or Hard Enamel Coins: Which is Better?

 So what is really going on here?
 Here’s what is happening when you order a Hard Enamel challenge coin: The same colored enamel that is used from a Soft Enamel coin is filled to a level even with the raised coin surface.
 That same enamel is then baked, polished to a high shine and presented as a true hard Enamel coin.
 Same enamel color – different finish – that’s it.

 Confused yet?
 It can get complicated, we know.

 It’s really a matter of preference as to how you want your coin to look.
 As explained earlier, the majority of custom challenge coins ever produced in the last 75+ years were NOT hard enamel…and over 75% of the coins we mint are NOT hard enamel either.

 Do we like “Hard Enamel” coins?…Do we mint “Hard Enamel” coins?
 Sure we do.
-They produce a highly reflective finish, and with the right design elements, can be real head-turners.
+They produce a highly reflective and sleek finish and, with the right design details, can be real head-turners.
 The increased cost of such coins is in the 10-15% range due to the extra steps involved in the minting process.
 The small percentage of these coins that we do mint are usually for Corporate applications that demand a product that has the smooth finish.

 In the end, we want to make your custom coins exactly how you want them – smooth surface or dimensional.
 However, we felt we needed to set the record straight after reading some very misleading (yet creative) sales copy over the years.